COGNIMANEU/toolbox/_physicaltwin/sensors.md

 Sensors

 ## Description
-Device capturing temperature, vibration, and tension (3B Pilot)
+Device capturing vibration and tension (3B Pilot)

 ## Pilot
 To be used in Pilot 1, 2, 3, 4